 Imagine the thrill of driving in a country completely foreign to you.
 The new sights, the smells, and the feeling of complete freedom on the road.
-This is what we felt when we crossed the USA border and embarked on our own Mexico road trip.
+We felt this when we crossed the USA border and embarked on our Mexico road trip.

-But proper planning is an important part of any Mexico road trip.
-Bringing the proper documents, how to handle vehicle insurance, figuring out the best places to visit in Mexico, and how to handle the Mexican police in case you get pulled over.
-In this Mexico road trip guide, we detail everything you need to know about driving in Mexico.
+But proper planning is an essential part of any Mexico road trip.
+Bringing the appropriate documents, handling vehicle insurance, figuring out the best places to visit in Mexico, and handling the Mexican police in case you get pulled over.
+This Mexico road trip guide details everything you need to know about driving in Mexico.

 Why Trust Our Mexico Road Trip Article?

 We understand.
-There are MANY Mexico road trip articles out there on the Internet, why should you trust ours?
+There are MANY Mexico road trip articles on the Internet, so why should you trust ours?
 Here are just a few reasons why:

-- 500+ Days On The Road In Mexico: We lived and traveled in our DIY camper van all throughout Mexico.
-We’ve driven through 29 of the 31 Mexican States including hectic Mexico City.
-We can’t say we’ve done “everything”, but we’ve seen a lot and driven off the “beaten path”.
+- 500+ Days On The Road In Mexico: We lived and traveled in our DIY camper van throughout Mexico.
+Weโve driven through 29 of the 31 Mexican States, including hectic Mexico City.
+We canโt say weโve done โeverything,โ but weโve seen a lot and driven off the โbeaten pathโ.

-- Six Border Crossings: Between The USA, Mexico, & Guatemala, we’ve crossed into and out of Mexico 6 times with our camper van.
-We know a thing, or two, about crossing the Mexican border with a vehicle.
+- Six Border Crossings: Between The USA, Mexico, & Guatemala, weโve crossed into and out of Mexico 6 times with our camper van.
+We know something about crossing the Mexican border with a vehicle.

 - Experience With Authorities: From curious military checks to dubious police pullovers, we know how to deal with authority figures on the road.

-We worked tirelessly to create the most comprehensive, all-in-one Mexico road trip guide to teach you everything you need to know about how to plan your own kickass Mexican road trip!
+We worked tirelessly to create the most comprehensive, all-in-one Mexico road trip guide to teach you everything you need to know about planning your kickass Mexican road trip!

-Should You Do A Road Trip In Mexico?
+Should You Do A Road Trip To Mexico?

 Driving in Mexico is not without its challenges.
-There are language barriers, stressful traffic situations, opportunities for police corruption, and oftentimes public toilets don’t have toilet seats!
-But don’t let these challenges deter you from embarking on the road trip of a lifetime in Mexico, because the upsides far outweigh the inconveniences.
+There are language barriers, stressful traffic situations, opportunities for police corruption, and often, public toilets donโt have toilet seats!
+But donโt let these challenges deter you from embarking on the road trip of a lifetime in Mexico because the upsides far outweigh the inconveniences.

 No matter what interests you about traveling, there is a Mexico road trip just for you.

-Trust us, whatever your reason for travel, exploring Mexico on your own ultimate road trip will be the decision of a lifetime.
+Whatever your reason for travel, exploring Mexico on your ultimate road trip will be the decision of a lifetime.

 Driving In Mexico: What You Need To Know

-But of course, now that you’re convinced of embarking on your own Mexico road trip, it’s important to point out several of the caveats about driving in Mexico, especially as a foreigner.
-Better to know now than after you’ve already crossed the border.
+But of course, now that youโre convinced of embarking on your own Mexico road trip, itโs important to point out several caveats about driving in Mexico, especially as a foreigner.
+It’s better to know now than after crossing the border.

 Driving In Mexico Can Be Pricey

 Compared to the US and other developed countries, Mexico is quite an affordable place to live.
-Food, rent, and healthcare is significantly cheaper.
-But it sure isn’t cheaper to drive in Mexico.
+Food, rent, and healthcare are significantly cheaper.
+But it sure isnโt cheaper to drive in Mexico.
 On average, gas costs about US$1 per liter (~$3.80 per gallon).
-Our camper van has a 25-gallon gas tank and it costs almost $100 to fill up from empty.
+Our camper van has a 25-gallon gas tank, which costs almost $100 to fill up from empty.

-Not only the price of gas, but highway tolls (cuotas) can add up over time as well.
-Sometimes tolls cost as little as $2, but they can also cost us much as $10.
-And if you’re driving all day on tolled highways, you’ll find yourself constantly stopping at toll booths and forking over money.
+The price of gas and highway tolls (cuotas) can add up over time.
+Sometimes tolls cost as little as $2, but they can also cost as much as $10.
+And if youโre driving all day on tolled highways, youโll find yourself constantly stopping at toll booths and forking over money.

 The Roads Can Be Bad

-The toll highways are usually quite modern and smooth.
-But once you’re driving on free roads, the quality of those roads can vary widely.
-From potholes and moguls, to dirt and muddy roads, and to a seemingly endless supply of speed bumps, your vehicle will take a beating while driving in Mexico.
+The toll highways are usually relatively modern and smooth.
+But once youโre driving on free roads, the quality of those roads can vary widely.
+From potholes to dirt, muddy roads, and a seemingly endless supply of speed bumps, your vehicle will take a beating while driving in Mexico.

 Encountering Military Checkpoints While Driving In Mexico

-As a consequence of Mexico’s ongoing war on drugs, there are numerous police and military checkpoints along the roads.
-Sometimes we get waved through without having to stop and sometimes we’re asked to pull over so that they can check our camper van.
+As a consequence of Mexicoโs ongoing war on drugs, there are numerous police and military checkpoints along the roads.
+Sometimes, we get waved through without stopping, and sometimes, weโre asked to pull over so that they can check our camper van.

 Drive Defensively When In Mexico

-Being able to speak a least the tiniest amount of Spanish can help immensely as you navigate Mexico’s roads.
-But you might be surprised to find out that you can easily get to your destination without speaking a single word of Spanish.
-It’s all about being friendly, respectful, and using efficient hand signals and gestures.
+Speaking at least the tiniest amount of Spanish can help immensely as you navigate Mexicoโs roads.
+But you might be surprised that you can easily reach your destination without speaking a single word of Spanish.
+Itโs all about being friendly and respectful and using efficient hand signals and gestures.

-In fact, not speaking Spanish can even be helpful when you’re pulled over by corrupt police looking for a bribe.
+Not speaking Spanish can even be helpful when youโre pulled over by corrupt police looking for a bribe.

 How To Rent A Car In Mexico

-Mexico is a tourist friendly country and has developed the infrastructure to serve millions of tourists each year.
-Not surprisingly, renting a car in Mexico is very easy and straightforward.
-Simply make a booking online, arrive at the airport in Mexico, and find the car rental counter associated with your rental reservation.
+Mexico is a tourist-friendly country and has developed the infrastructure to serve millions of tourists annually.
+Not surprisingly, renting a car in Mexico is straightforward.
+Book online, arrive at the airport in Mexico, and find the car rental counter associated with your rental reservation.

-Just like in most countries, you have to be older than 21 years of age and if you’re under 25, you may have to pay a ‘young driver surcharge’.
+Like in most countries, you must be older than 21, and if youโre under 25, you may have to pay a โyoung driver surcharge.โ

-When we were driving around Mexico City and Cancún, we saw plenty of visitors driving rental cars.
+While driving around Mexico City and Cancรบn, many visitors drove rental cars.
 So you definitely would not be alone.

 Documents Needed To Rent A Car In Mexico